influx6/evroll/readme.md

 ##Install

     go get github.com/influx6/evroll

+Then

+    go install github.com/influx6/evroll

 ##API

 ###Rollers
 Rollers are the standard callback queues powered by a buffer array underneath, it allows the standard node style callback based notifications for use where such pattern is feasibile.
 Rollers are built in a middleware style allowing control of the calling of the next callback within the list,it allows rollers to be used as standard callback queue chains or even middleware stack callback call chains.

 - Evroll.NewRoller() *Roller

   Creates and returns a new Roller for use

             `
                 callbacks := evroll.NewRoller();